IVSoftware/spammed-by-begin-invokes/README.md

 **Second Hypothesis**

-If the button is clicked TWICE, the second click won't respond until ALL 10000+ BeginInvokes have cycled through!!!
+If the button is clicked TWICE, the second click won't respond until ALL 10000+ `BeginInvoke` calls have cycled through!!!

 This is why the _solution_ (if you really have to do this in the first place) would be to await individual BeginInvokes in the loop, so that new messages like WM_LBUTTONDOWN_ will be interspersed.